 In a time of exceptional strain for our communities, it has been gratifying to see our people take it upon themselves to serve those on the front lines and communities in deep need of assistance.
 From the Deloitte professionals in Canada who developed GroceryHero to match volunteers with busy front-line professionals in need of someone to shop for them, to the Deloitte Spain professionals who joined forces to make and supply thousands of masks to COVID-19 front-line workers, our people have been motivated to use their skills to make a difference.
-At an organisation-wide level, Deloitte donated to the World Health Organisation’s COVID-19 Solidarity Response Fund and invested about US$20 million toward COVID-19 related relief efforts.
+At an organization-wide level, Deloitte donated to the World Health Organization’s COVID-19 Solidarity Response Fund and invested about US$20 million toward COVID-19 related relief efforts.

-Finding ways to serve clients with minimal disruption while supporting our communities and keeping our people engaged, productive and mentally healthy the past several months has tested the Deloitte organisation’s capabilities and spirit.
+Finding ways to serve clients with minimal disruption while supporting our communities and keeping our people engaged, productive and mentally healthy the past several months has tested the Deloitte organization’s capabilities and spirit.
 At the same time, we see the silver lining in these confluent crises; the chance to make business and society better than before.